Maybank Account Holder .. Please Read...

 Credit Card Scam All Team Members

-Credit Card Scams hitting the USA, and starting in Australia, so we will be next.
+Credit Card Scams hitting the

 This one is ‘Pretty slick Scam’, since they provide YOU with all the information, except the one piece they want.